-Two population forecasts have been provided.
-The first is based directly on the VIF forecasts, whilst the second assumes a slightly slower rate of population growth.
-This second scenario considered the possibility that the high number of recent residential approvals suggests a degree of speculative planning approval activity, which may not be an accurate reflection of the true extent of latent demand.
+Two population and housing forecasts have been provided by SGS.
+The first reflects the base allocation of the VIF 2016 forecasts for Metropolitan Melbourne to the Centre.
+The second scenario assumes a slightly slower rate of population growth, on the basis that the high number of recent residential approvals may not be an accurate reflection of latent demand, in the longer term.

-Taking these two scenarios as a range, the population of the Centre is forecast to grow by between 8,400 and 10,100 people between 2016 and 2036.
-The would translate to demand for 4,200 to 5,000 additional dwellings.
 Table 1 shows the population and dwelling forecasts under both scenarios in 2036.
+Taking these two scenarios as a range, the population of the Centre is forecast to grow by between 7,600 and 8,900 people between 2016 and 2036.
+This growth would translate to demand for between 4,000 and 4,600 additional dwellings.